 If you see this after your page is loaded completely, leafletJS files are missing.

 This giant tree was discovered in 1989 by Hank Wiliams and first measured two years later.
 It has been measured several times with slightly different results from 99.4 to 100.3 m.
 The result which exceeded the 100 m mark, was measured when the tree was a bit taller and its top was still there.

-One of recent measurements was done in 2008 by three climbers (Brian French, Will Koomjian, Sean O’Connor) from Ascending the Giants of Portland – they climbed the tree up to the top and measured it with tape – it was 99.7 m tall.
-In 2011 there was made one more measurement – result was 99.8 m (3).
+One of the more recent measurements was done in 2008 by three climbers (Brian French, Will Koomjian, Sean O’Connor) from Ascending the Giants of Portland – they climbed the tree up to the top and measured it with tape – it was 99.7 m tall.
+In 2011 there was made one more measurement – the result was 99.75 m (3).
 The tree stands on a slope and there has been calculated the average level at its base.

 The upper 15 m of this giant tree are almost dead.
-Due to this Doerner Fir step by step is becoming lower, but it is expected that the circumference and volume of timber will gradually increase.
+Due to this Doerner Fir step by step decreases in height, but it is expected that the circumference and volume of timber will gradually increase.

-Bureau of Land Management has arranged a special Doerner Fir Trail, leading through primeval forests (called also cathedral forests) of Oregon’s Coast Ranges.
+Bureau of Land Management has arranged a special Doerner Fir Trail, leading through a primeval forest (called also cathedral forests) of Oregon’s Coast Ranges.

 There is a probability that in remote valleys of Oregon might be found a taller coast Douglas fir.

 As the top of Doerner Fir is dying away, it is highly possible that there is a new height champion in the species.
 In 2021 Michael Taylor and Steve Sillett reported a find of 99.5 m tall coast Douglas fir in Olympic National Park (5).
 This new find has a healthy top and very well might exceed the 100 m mark one day!